After monthlong absence, Chris Davis (oblique) activated from DL, set to start vs. Cubs

 Outfielder Craig Gentry cleared waivers and was assigned to Triple-A Norfolk.

-Orioles Manager Buck Showalter said Davis had felt mentally ready to play during the final road trip before the All-Star break, but the team wanted to be careful.
+Orioles manager Buck Showalter said Davis had felt mentally ready to play during the final road trip before the All-Star break, but the team wanted to be careful.

 “This type of injury is so hard to feel real confident about,” Showalter said.
 “I don’t care where you play in [Low-A] Delmarva or [High-A] Frederick or you take strenuous [batting practice for] three or four rounds, there’s just a different level you go to when the lights are on here.”